alexfernandez/alexfernandez.github.io/2016/stridercd.md

 then tested locally and finally deployed to the integration environment.
 Deployment to production only happens when there is a new release ready.

-The tool has to notify the team how the tests and the deployment went.
+The tool has to notify the team how testing and deployment went.
 In case of a failure, it must allow re-running the tests.
 As a plus, it should run the tests not only on the main branch, but also on any proposed pull requests.